Third Anglo-Dutch War: Naval battles

+On 24 August 1673, the Dutch recaptured the city New Amsterdam (renamed "New York" by the English) under Admiral Cornelis Evertsen the Youngest and Captain Anthony Colve.
+Evertsen renamed the city "New Orange".
+However, Dutch rule ended on 10 November 1674 with the order to implement the provisions of the Treaty of Westminster.

 Anti-war sentiment in England

 In previous conflicts, investing in privateers had been very profitable for the English, but from 1672 to 1673 Dutch raiders captured over 2,800 French and English ships, far more than their counterparts, The province of Zealand alone operated 120 privateers.
-Having failed to blockade the Dutch coast, English merchants were excluded from the vital Baltic trade in shipbuilding materials, while the loss of New Amsterdam and Dutch attacks on English possessions in India caused further damage to their trade.
-These material losses compounded a moral unease about the justifiability of the war; after Solebay, John Evelyn wrote: "the loss of my Lord Sandwich redoubled the loss to me, as well the folly of hazarding so brave a fleet, and losing so many good men, for no provocation in the world but because the Hollander exceeded us in industry, and all things else but envy."
+Having failed to blockade the Dutch coast, English merchants were excluded from the vital Baltic trade in shipbuilding materials.
+In addition, the Dutch re-capture of New Amsterdam and attacks on English possessions in India caused further commercial damage.
+These losses compounded existing doubts about the war, which many felt was unjustified.

-The effect was to increase English disillusionment with the war, while stabilising their military position restored Dutch credit, allowing the Estates to expand the military budget to a hundred million guilders, three times annual tax revenues.
+Stabilising their military position also restored Dutch credit, allowing the Estates to expand the military budget to a hundred million guilders, three times annual tax revenues.
 Louis had attacked the Republic hoping for a quick victory; once this failed, he faced a war of attrition on multiple fronts.
 In July 1673, French troops captured Maastricht; on 30 August, the Dutch agreed the Alliance of the Hague with Leopold and Spain.
 In October, they were joined by Charles IV, Duke of Lorraine, whose duchy was occupied by France, forming the Quadruple Alliance.